Spxg/rwat/README.md

 In principle, modifying `wast` directly would make this implementation simpler.
 This project does not take that route for a practical reason: these annotations are custom syntax, not part of the official WAT grammar and not tied to a standardized proposal.
 Because of that:

+- `wast` exposes a fair amount of parser/encoder functionality only through private APIs, so an external crate cannot directly reuse some of the integration points that would make this approach practical,
 - getting such changes accepted upstream in `wast` would be difficult,
 - carrying a private `wast` fork would create ongoing maintenance cost.